 - Charting Your Course: Instructional Design, Course Planning, and Developing the Syllabus, May 07 (.pdf), Danielle Mihram

-- Creating an Outcomes-Based Syllabus (.pdf), Danielle Mihram
+- Creating an Objective-Based Syllabus (.pdf), Danielle Mihram

 - Teaching Nuggets: 2.1 Planning and Organizing your Course (.pdf)